He rode into Jerusalem on the colt of an ass to fulfil a four hundred year old prophecy and a two thousand year old promise!

 That is why the prophet Hosea said to Israel in the 8th century BC that they would no longer be God’s people until such time as they could be called the sons (and daughters) of the Living God, “Yet the number of the children of Israel shall be as the sand of the sea, which cannot be measured nor numbered; and it shall come to pass, that in the place where it was said unto them, Ye are not my people, there it shall be said unto them, Ye are the sons of the living God.”
 (Hosea 1:10).
 It is only when they accept Christ as king, repent and receive God’s Spirit they too will then be called the children of the living God.
-They will not be able to do so until they are resurrected to physical life in the White Throne Judgment.
+Most of themwill not be able to do so until they are resurrected to physical life after Christ returns.

 The Apostle Paul made specific reference to Hosea’s prophecy, “As he saith also in Osee, I will call them my people, which were not my people; and her beloved, which was not beloved.
 And it shall come to pass, that in the place where it was said unto them, Ye are not my people; there shall they be called the children of the living God.”
 (Romans 9:25-26).